-Dr. John Niser came to IPFW in August of 2008 and is chair of Consumer & Family Sciences.
+Dr. John Niser came to IPFW in August of 2008 and is chair of Hospitality and Tourism Management.
 His professional experience started in international hotel management giving him a solid practical operational knowledge of the field of Hospitality Management.
 He followed this experience with formal studies in Psychology at Geneva (Switzerland) University and earned a doctoral degree focused on Craft Based Learning (Anglia Ruskin University, UK.)

 Living in Switzerland he had the opportunity to put into practice his “double Background” and work in a key position to develop the Swiss Hotel Association Hotel Management School “Les Roches” in a process leading to US regional accreditation as a degree granting institution.
 Les Roches was the first Swiss school to be granted NEASC membership.
 In this position I was also responsible for the implementation of the first degree program in hotel management offered in Switzerland and for the successful opening of a branch campus in Spain.
 For this school he started recruiting in China, South East Asia and the Middle East and gained invaluable experience regarding matching curriculum with industry expectations and students career aspirations.